yeabat8tcap/ai-dependency-manager/docs/future-enhancements/plugin-architecture.md

 ## Overview

-The plugin architecture enables third-party developers and organizations to extend the AI Dependency Manager with custom functionality, integrations, and specialized analysis capabilities.
+The plugin architecture enables third-party developers and organizations to extend the Superintelligence Dependency Manager with custom functionality, integrations, and specialized analysis capabilities.

 ### Key Benefits